IU2MEH/shiva/README.md

 	timeout= timeout for tcp sockets

-	callsign= callsign used to present shiva to dx cluster, i prefer to use a faked one
+        callsign= callsign used to present shiva to public dx cluster, i prefer to use a faked one

 	dxcluster=